nrwl/nx/docs/getting-started/nx-and-cli.md

 In addition to using the monorepo, Google is also know for its use of automation and tooling.
 Nx adds powerful capabilities helping your team promote best practices and ensure consistency.

+Read more about how Nx helps you develop like Google [here](../fundamentals/building-like-google).

 ## Use Innovative Tools

 Tools like Cypress, Jest, Prettier, and Nest have gained a lot of popularity.